Posted on December 15, 2025.

 Moral responsibility, however, alerts a response in the mind that makes it reevaluate its decisions because of its socially constructed value that we have internalized.
 Epistemically, free will is an illusion, so it's false that moral responsibility exists.
 Pragmatically, even the false assumption of free will is able to reduce our suffering by leading to a change in both internal and external actors that cause pain.
 With moral claims, we now express desires and dissatisfaction, in response to the current conditions that we suffer from.

 Another means to manage painful actors is to abolish the conditions that lead to their occurrence.
-Without free will, people aren't born evil, but they're a product of social conditioning in a disordered society.
+Without free will, it becomes more remarkable that people aren't born evil but that they're a product of social conditioning in a disordered society.
 Finally, this absence can drive us motivation to understand what conditions cause specific behavior, recalling psychoanalytic models.

 I realized that, writing this entry, a state of dissociation had disturbed me at times.
 Likely, it was the cognitive effort of questioning my own free will that would trigger such a reaction, but haven't we gone so far through our lives without free will and the awareness of its absence?